anytizer/fonts/README.md

 * Ligatures - under study

 ## Font Build Process in this project
-* [ ] Build a list of strokes used in as used in Devanagari Nepali.
+* [ ] Build a list of basic strokes as used in Devanagari Nepali.
 * [ ] Build character database as combination of strokes in [SQLite](tools/strokes-database.md).
 * [ ] From birdfont xml, extract glyhps svg.
 * [ ] Edit the strokes for position, decoration, widths, sizes and styles.